Team997Coders/spartanLib2/README.md

 Ask for admin rights from your software mentor so that you can play a large role in future development.
 If you have issues getting this role, please reach out to the original author(s).

 ## Contents:
-Currently, the library contains 6 sub-packages:
+Currently, the library contains 8 sub-packages:

+- `commands`: Command Framework Abstractions
 - `controllers`: Feedback Controllers
+- `drive`: Differential Drive Modes
 - `input`: Joystick Wrappers
 - `math`: Filters, Utility Operations
 - `telemetry`: Logging
 - `trajectory`: Trajectory Generation, Motion Profiles
 - `util`: Utility

-Future expansion will likely create a `hardware` package, containing abstractions for various hardware APIs for FRC, and `command` and `subsystem` packages for the WPILib Command-Based paradigm.
+Future expansion will likely create a `hardware` package, containing abstractions for various hardware APIs for FRC, and a `subsystem` packages for the WPILib Command-Based paradigm.

 ## Contributing: